-- 1. Consider: If and how God's ultimate will has been accomplished in Peter's life.
+- 1. Rehearse God's intentional will for Peter as you determined it during Lesson One.
+Now consider if and how God's ultimate will has been accomplished in Peter's life.
 How can God's ultimate will be done after a tragedy like being infected with a horrible disease? - 2.
 What if Renee had determined that she couldn't cope with two needy children of similar ages?
 Would God's ultimate will have been thwarted?
 If someone disobeys God's intention, does God have an alternative plan?
-What do you think and why?
+What do you think and why? - 3.
+Does everything have to work out perfectly for God's ultimate will to be accomplished?

-- 3. Does everything have to work out perfectly for God's ultimate will to be accomplished? - 4.
-Weatherhead writes, "If man is to have real freedom, and if the community is to be bound together in such a close unity that the one suffers for the many, even as the one gains through the many-if, in a word, life is to be on the family and not on the individual basis, then obviously ten thousand things can happen that God did not intend."
-Since we suffer and gain due to the acts of others, how does Peter "suffer" or "gain" through what he has experienced?
+4. Weatherhead writes, "If man is to have real freedom, and if the community is to be bound together in such a close unity that the one suffers for the many, even as the one gains through the many-if, in a word, life is to be on the family and not on the individual basis, then obviously ten thousand things can happen that God did not intend "Since we suffer and gain due to the acts of others, how does Peter "suffer" or "gain" through what he has experienced?